 A group of marketers sits behind a one-way mirror, taking scrupulous notes on a focus group.
 Nearby, a marketing specialist is scraping metadata on area demographics, looking for patterns.
 Another team member is reading, consuming, and interpreting survey results.
 An analyst is crunching spreadsheets, shifting pivot tables and cross-referencing sheets.
 This data is the raw foundation of marketing, but what comes next?

 Next comes the creatives.
 The creative process can really be looked at as more of a shaping process than a process of pure creation.
 Responsible marketing begins with the foundational data and uses it to tell a story—why this product will or won’t fit a market, why the such-and-such market is underdeveloped, why there is or isn’t more potential.
 Creatives shape and form data like clay, shaping a narrative that is sensible, sellable, and accessible.
 The creative process ends when a product is created: a tangible offering of data to enter a communication channel and affect the marketplace.

 One of the foundational creative marketing roles is that of the copywriter.
 It is the copywriter’s job to interpret data in a way that is accessible to either business partners or end-game consumers.
 The copywriter shapes numbers into a storyline.
-Once a cohesive narrative has been created, the copywriter passes his work on to the next creative: the designer.
+Once a cohesive narrative has been created, the copywriter passes her work on to the next creative: the designer.

 The designer’s core function is to interpret the storyline into a functionally beautiful presentation.
 This can mean taking a data-driven narrative and creating an infographic that eases accessibility.
 Design can go into both print and digital spectrums.
-If the storyline calls for a more complex dissemination, the creative team can call in a videographer or animator to shape storyboards into a movie.
+If the storyline calls for more complex dissemination, the creative team can call in a videographer or animator to shape storyboards into a movie.
 Regardless of the channel decided, the designer must be careful to choose a design appropriate for that channel.

 The Creative Director